davidcarlisle/ll/de/more-07.md

 ---
-title: "More on: Including graphics and making things 'float'" (German)
+title: "More on: Including graphics and making things 'float' (German)"
 ---

 ## Naming graphic files